Here’s the fact:

 👎 But there’s a catch – Mighty Networks doesn’t have a customizable login screen to show content to users who don’t have space access.

-Design and Customization options ⚙️
+Design and customization options ⚙️

 Mighty Networks customization